tewidis/HPCA/markdown/branches.md

 1. Pshare predictor: Private history for each branch with shared counters
     * Good for even-odd, 8-iteration loop
-2. Gshare predictory: Global history for all branches with shared counters
+2. Gshare predictor: Global history for all branches with shared counters
     * Good for correlated branches, as follows:
     * if(shape == square) { ... }
     * ...